EDUCATIONAL PSYCHOLOGY DEGREES FROM FLORIDA STATE UNIVERSITY

 - GRE test scores* – Official test results are required from the General Test of the Graduate Record Examination (GRE).
 The Educational Testing Service (ETS) does not retain scores longer than five years.
 If your test scores are older than five years, you may have to retake the test to have official scores sent directly to FSU from the testing agency.
 If you have the official report that was mailed to your home address for older scores, then FSU will accept that report.
 FSU Institution Code: 5219.

-Verbal – 50th percentile (with preference given to those at 75th percentile or above)
+- Target Scores: Verbal – 50th percentile (with preference given to those at 75th percentile or above), Quantitative – 20th percentile (with preference given to those at 35th percentile or above), Analytical – 3.5

 - Two years of experience as an instructional (e.g., K-12 teacher, college instructor, trainer, etc.) or non-instructional (e.g., instructional designer, curriculum expert, etc.) educational professional, OR